 What would be the most illuminating metrics for the success of such a system?

+Could such a system effectively learn military terms and evolving jargon?
+(Phillips et al., 2013)

 The development cost would be easily defrayed by the long-term savings in training and education personnel, but the benefits of better communicating and better critical thinking is difficult to envision, let alone quantify.
 One of the major benefits to such a system is its scalability.
 The DoD has suffered in all of its wars by virtue of the fact that it takes time to recruit, induct or train personnel to train and educate the influx of line personnel destined for the fleet or the combat arms divisions.
 With a computer virtual-conversational capable agent, scalability is simply a matter of making more servers available.
 Training and educational activity network bandwidth requirements can be relegated to very low priorities and use existing operation circuits.
 Experiments at USC showed the feasibility of both distributed simulation and high performance computing via existing internet capabilities (Gottschalk, 2010).
 It is the position of this paper that NLP, simulation, virtual humans and A/I will continue to develop apace.